Live at Myrtle Beach

-Live at Myrtle Beach is the seventh live album released by the Athens, GA based band Widespread Panic.
-The album was recorded during a show in Fall 2003 at the House of Blues in Myrtle Beach, SC.
+Live at Myrtle Beach is the seventh live album released by the Athens, GA-based band Widespread Panic.
+The album presents the entire second set performed at the House of Blues in Myrtle Beach, SC on November 8, 2003, in sequence.
+It can be paired with their previous release, Uber Cobra, to complete the full concert that was performed on this date.
 It was released on February 22, 2005.